 Employee engagement and job satisfaction are distinct concepts.
 Job satisfaction measures how content employees are with their job conditions, such as pay and benefits.
 In contrast, employee engagement is about a deeper emotional connection to the work and the organization’s mission.
 While job satisfaction focuses on current contentment, engagement drives long-term productivity and innovation.

-What are the key components of employee engagement?
+What are the key drivers of employee engagement?

-Key components of employee engagement include emotional commitment, alignment with company values, meaningful work, and opportunities for growth and development.
+Key drivers of employee engagement include emotional commitment, alignment with company values, meaningful work, and opportunities for growth and development.
 These elements ensure employees feel connected to their work and motivated to contribute to the organization's success.

 How can organizations measure employee engagement?